 8. Create a breastfeeding corner

-When you’re caring for a newborn, expect to nurse round the clock since they’ll be breastfeeding on demand.
-Make it easier for you, mama, with nursing tops that come with hidden slits for easy nursing access.
+When caring for a newborn, expect to nurse round the clock since they’ll be breastfeeding on demand.
+So make it easier for you, mama, with nursing tops or dresses that come with hidden slits for easy nursing access.
 Some tops provide sufficient coverage to allow you to breastfeed in public, too, without the need for a nursing cover.

 10. Change your breastfeeding positions